Elkanah Tisdale: Biography

 Elkanah Tisdale was born in 1768 (Note: Some sources give his date of birth as 1768.
 Others gave a date of around 1771.) in Lebanon, Connecticut.

 His father ran a wagon shop in Lebanon before moving to New York City in 1794, and Elkanah probably worked for him as a carriage painter.

 Tisdale was based in New York from 1794 to 1798, where he described himself as "Engraver and miniature painter".

 After 1798 he called himself a miniature painter.
 Some sources say that he met Benjamin Trott in 1798, and the two friends left New York and stayed in Albany for a few months to avoid an epidemic of yellow fever.
 From that time he alternated between Connecticut and New York City.

 In 1798 he founded the Hartford Engraving Company in Hartford, Connecticut.

 He joined the Graphic Co. in Hartford, an association of engravers, though he designed vignettes but did not engrave them.

 He probably met and taught the future miniaturist Anson Dickinson in the early 1800s.

 From 1813 to 1818 he worked in Boston.
 In 1818 he exhibited two miniatures at the New York American Academy of the Fine Arts.

 He moved to Hartford in 1818.

-In 1820 he was designing and engraving plates for Samuel F. Goodrich in Hartford.
+In 1820 he was designing and engraving plates for Samuel Griswold Goodrich in Hartford.

 He returned to Lebanon around 1823.

 His engraving of the Convention at Philadelphia appeared in an 1823 edition of A History of the United States.

 He died in 1835 in Norwich, Connecticut.